 No one has favorited this theater yet

+Located in Treharris, Mid-Glamorgan (near to Merthyr Tydfil).
 Treharris Workmen’s Hall was built in 1894 and opened in 1895.
 The funding of the building being paid by subscriptions from the miners employed at the nearby Deep Navigation and Ocean Collieries.

-By 1937 it was the Palace Theatre, and had a 28 feet wide proscenium and a 20 feet depp stage.
+By 1937 it was the Palace Theatre, and had a 28 feet wide proscenium and a 20 feet deep stage.
 There were three dressing rooms.
 At that time the Palace Theatre was equipped with a Klang-Tobis sound sytem.
 By 1954, an RCA sound system had been fitted.

-By 1963, Cinemascope had been installed, with a screen within the original 28 feet wide proscenium.
+By 1963, CinemaScope had been installed, with a screen within the original 28 feet wide proscenium.
 There were now four dressing rooms.
-The Palace Cinema was still open in 1966, but had closed by 1980.
+The Palace Cinema was closed in 1971.
+The building was still standing unused in 1995.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.